 The Deep Space Climate Observatory (DSCOVR) mission monitors solar wind activity from L1 in order to provide early warning for Earth orbiting satellites and ground-based systems that are susceptible to disturbances in solar wind.
-The PlasMag instrument, which includes a Magnetometer, Faraday Cup (FC), and Electrostatic Analyzer (ESA), collects the solar wind data for downlink to SWPC.
+The PlasMag instrument, which includes a Faraday Cup (FC), Electrostatic Analyzer (ESA), and Magnetometer (MAG), collects the solar wind and magnetic-field data for downlink to SWPC.
 The data is downlinked 24/7 through NOAA's ground stations (WCDA, FCDA) and Real Time Solar Wind Network (RTSWNet) around the globe.